RafaelGino/GithubScrapper/README.md

 # Hi, I'm Rafael
-*I builded this API using .NET Core focusing on performance without using a third party library to manipulate the HTML.*
+*I built this API using .NET Core focusing on performance without using a third party library to manipulate the HTML.*

 The app was deployed using a docker container at [Heroku](http://githubwebscrapper.herokuapp.com/swagger/index.html) using [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).